As a chicken keeper, I have always been fascinated by different breeds of layers and wondered which was the best backyard chicken for eggs.

 Does the Breed of Chicken Make an Impact on the Egg Laying Capacity?

-- The fact that there are different breeds of egg layers among chickens, each breed has its own egg-laying capacity.
+Because chickens have different breeds of egg layers, each breed has its own egg-laying capacity.
 A Hybrid hen can lay as many as 280 eggs in one year.
 This translates to nearly one egg per day.

 Backyard Chickens FAQ